Dragon Portfolio Review: All-Weather Asset Allocation Strategy

 Technological Advancements and Their Impact

 Technology is another critical factor influencing market cycles.
 Innovations and technological breakthroughs can drive economic growth and create new investment opportunities.
 However, they can also disrupt existing industries and render traditional business models obsolete.
-The Dragon Portfolio considers these technological shifts, recognizing their potential to both enhance and disrupt market dynamics.
+The Dragon Portfolio considers these technological shifts, recognizing their potential to both support growth while destroying old assumptions.

 Economic Factors Shaping Market Trends